 Michaels: Can you start by giving a quick overview of what artificial intelligence (AI) is, how it is used and why we should care about it?

-Arsene: To understand AI we need to start with a baseline, and that baseline is human intelligence.
-Humans are able to take input from various external sources via different channels -- we see, we smell, we hear things -- and then based on all of this information that we absorb, we make decisions about systems, about people, so that the ability to process information both structured and unstructured, is ultimately the core function of intelligence.
+Arsene: To understand AI we need to start with a baseline, which is human intelligence.
+Humans can take input from various external sources via different channels -- we see, we smell, we hear things -- and then based on all of this information that we absorb, we make decisions about systems, about people, so that the ability to process information both structured and unstructured, is ultimately the core function of intelligence.

 Artificial intelligence is nothing more than the advancement of technology that would allow computers and technologies and algorithms to do the same thing.
 Artificial intelligence right now is not advanced enough to surpass human intelligence.
 That said, many people believe that superior intelligence can actually be created and ultimately super intelligence is the idea that AI can progress to the point where machines can become smarter than a human.

 As humans, it doesn’t matter how smart we are, if you get to the point where you’re too tired, you’re going to make mistakes, if you’re burned out, you’re going to make mistakes.
 So the reason why AI is so exciting for many people is that you remove that human element.
-If we can achieve this so that artificial intelligence can complete specific tasks as well as humans but do it around the clock, then that, of course, is reducing errors, you’re making decisions faster, and ultimately make better overall decisions because that’s what artificial intelligence is and that’s what a lot of scientists are working on achieving.
+Suppose we can achieve this so that artificial intelligence can complete specific tasks as well as humans but do it around the clock.
+In that case, that, of course, is reducing errors, you’re making decisions faster, and ultimately make better overall decisions because that’s what artificial intelligence is and that’s what a lot of scientists are working on achieving.

 On how AI has been changing the world